colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 Availability was already at 4/5—the architecture team had built performance into the infrastructure from the start.
 Week 11's task was validation: proving the system could handle growth.

-"We're currently running at about 2,000 queries per day," James said Monday.
+"We're currently running at about 2,000 queries per day," Jamie said Monday.
 "That's our baseline.
 We need to prove we can handle 20,000."

 The stakes were real.
 Healthcare organizations face unpredictable demand spikes—flu season, public health announcements, holiday coverage periods.
 If Echo's agents couldn't scale, they would fail precisely when they were needed most.

-"Here's the test plan," James explained.
+"Here's the test plan," Jamie explained.
 "We'll simulate peak load across all three agents simultaneously, mimicking a scenario where every department uses their agent at morning rounds.
 We'll run it Tuesday and Wednesday, monitoring every metric."

 The 10x scale test began Tuesday at 6 AM—before the production workload ramped up.
-James's team generated synthetic queries that mirrored actual usage patterns: care coordination questions about appointments and insurance, clinical documentation requests for patient summaries, revenue cycle inquiries about claim status.
+Jamie's team generated synthetic queries that mirrored actual usage patterns: care coordination questions about appointments and insurance, clinical documentation requests for patient summaries, revenue cycle inquiries about claim status.

 **Diagram 4: Multi-Level Cache Performance Under Load**